MaksBelenko/ReceiptsSorted/README.md

 # WorkReceipts App
 An app that allows to you to painlessly track and send your receipts.
+[TestFlight Beta link](https://testflight.apple.com/join/YSCmMJhe)

 ## Table of Contents